Preparing To Move Abroad With Family in 8 Steps

 I will be posting more about the moving quote process soon, because getting quotes and learning what to watch out for was a doozy!

-Moving Abroad Step 5: Getting There - The initial overseas trip
+Moving Overseas With Kids Step 5: Getting There & The Initial Overseas Trip

 This is also a pretty fun part of planning, because you get to shop for plane tickets (apps like Skyscanner and Hopper are HUGE money savers here!), choose between an AirBnB or hotel for your initial stay, and hopefully do a little sightseeing.